RickoNoNo3/docpanel/README.md

 ![example](./example.jpg)

 > Best Practices: Move the panel to the secondary side bar (on the right often), and pin your docs when you need them.

-## Requirements
+>

-This extension requires some programming language extensions that support hover requests to get documentation for symbols under the pointer.
+> This extension requires some programming language extensions that support hover requests to get documentation for symbols under the pointer.

 ## Settings and Commands